 The uncertainties for US and non-US multinational corporations (MNCs) created by global tax issues and disputes likely will remain for some time.
 The impact of US tax reform continues to be closely monitored by other countries as they consider whether to introduce their own unilateral and multilateral reforms.

-The OECD Inclusive Framework – which is committed to implementing the BEPS minimum standards – now has over 120 member countries and continues to expand.
+The OECD Inclusive Framework – which is committed to implementing the BEPS minimum standards – now has nearly 140 member countries and continues to expand.
 Under a mandate of the G20, the OECD seeks consensus among this large and diverse group of countries on the implementation and monitoring of the BEPS Project, and on the accelerated project reviewing the tax challenges of digitalization.

-Meanwhile, the EU has taken a more active role in tax policy, implementing (and going beyond) the BEPS recommendations, reviewing and overruling domestic tax measures and rulings, and seeking agreement among its members and the international community regarding short-term and long-term measures to tax digital activities.
+Meanwhile, the EU has taken a more active role in tax policy, implementing (and going beyond) the BEPS recommendations, reviewing and overruling domestic tax measures and rulings of Member States, and seeking agreement among its members and the international community regarding short-term and long-term measures to tax digital activities.

 The taxation of the digitalization of the global economy continues to be a focus for policymakers and MNCs.